jlesage/docker-baseimage-gui/README.md

 | `stdout`    | Displays a message to standard output, visible in the container's log, in the format `{LEVEL}: {TITLE} {MESSAGE}`. | 21 600s (6 hours) |
 | `yad`       | Displays the notification in a window visible in the application's GUI. | Infinite |
 | `web-notif` | When web notifications are enabled, the notification is displayed by the user's browser. | None |

+### Using Read-Only Filesystem

+The baseimage supports running with a read-only root filesystem.
+This can be enabled when creating the container by adding the `--read-only` option to the `docker run` command.

+Running a container in read-only mode improves security and reliability by preventing unintended or malicious modifications to the filesystem.
+It also helps ensure that the container remains stateless, making deployments more predictable and reproducible.

+When this mode is enabled, the container cannot write to the root filesystem.
+However, the baseimage is designed to transparently route standard writable locations to appropriate paths:

+- Ephemeral data is stored in `/tmp`
+- Persistent data is stored under `/config` (which must already be mounted as a volume)

+As a result, the only requirement specific to read-only mode is to make `/tmp` writable by mounting it as a temporary filesystem, using the `--tmpfs /tmp` option.

+As long as `/config` is mounted and `/tmp` is provided as a `tmpfs`, the container should operate normally in read-only mode without any further configuration.

 ### Accessing the GUI